Challenges in the Life of Meek Mill in a Detailed Timeline

 A closer look at the defining struggles that shaped Meek Mill's life and career.

-Meek Mill, born Robert Rihmeek Williams, is a prominent American rapper from Philadelphia.
-He began as a battle rapper before forming the group the Bloodhoundz.
-In 2008, he signed with T.I.'s Grand Hustle Records but left in 2011.
-He subsequently joined Rick Ross' Maybach Music Group (MMG).
-Meek Mill gained widespread recognition through his contributions to MMG's Self Made Vol. 1 (2011), including the popular tracks "Tupac Back" and "Ima Boss," the latter marking his Billboard Hot 100 debut.
+Meek Mill, born Robert Rihmeek Williams, is an American rapper from Philadelphia.
+He began as a battle rapper before forming the group The Bloodhoundz.
+His career gained momentum after signing with T.I.'s Grand Hustle Records in 2008, although he later left without releasing any material.
+In 2011, he joined Rick Ross' Maybach Music Group (MMG).
+His performances on MMG's "Self Made Vol. 1" compilation album, particularly the singles "Tupac Back" and "Ima Boss", significantly boosted his recognition and secured him his first Billboard Hot 100 entry.

-2007: Original 2007 case
+2007: Original 2007 Case

 2008: Federal drug and gun charges